savageyusuff/MobilePose-Pi/PyTorch_Installation_Guide.md

 ## Pre-Installation

-It is recommended to use a 16 GB or 32 GB SD card and load the latest version of the [Raspian Pi OS](https://www.raspberrypi.org/downloads/raspbian/).
+It is recommended to use a 16 GB or 32 GB SD card and load the latest version of the [Raspian OS](https://www.raspberrypi.org/downloads/raspbian/).

 Before starting the installation, update and upgrade the OS and ensure that there is a text editor install(vim,nano,gedit or other text editor).
 For this guide, we will be using nano.(nano should be